 Weekends are for relaxation.
 They are the one time during the weekend that you get the chance to sleep in and be lazy around the house.
 Well, not if you have kids.
 That’s because the kids look forward to the weekend.
 After all, they get to spend some free time with their parents.

-My kids and I have come up with tons of stuff to do during the weekends.
+My kids and I have come up with tons of stuff to do during the weekends, such as visiting theme parks or riding on a zip line.
 Doing things together as a family brings us closer together, and it’s lots of fun too.
-After weekends of coming up with stuff to do that involve the kids, I thought it would be nice to share my list of creative things to do with the kids on the weekend.
+AAfter weekends of coming up with stuff to do that involve the kids, I thought it would be nice to share my list of creative things to do with the kids on the weekend.
+These are not just for weekends, but can be tried when you are on vacation and staying in one of those cool hotels warrnambool.
 As you read along, you will be pleased to find out that you don’t have to fork out large amounts to enjoy some quality time with the family.

 Kids like activities that are energy-intensive because it lets them jump around a bit.
 Sumo wrestling with the kids is a perfect plan for a Saturday morning.
 I did this with my boys once, and it has since become their favourite thing for a Saturday morning.
 Go the whole hog and have some sort of prize for the best wrestler just to make things a bit more interesting.
 I should warn you though, that this may start out as a morning activity and extend into the afternoon.